duclos-cavalcanti/duclos-cavalcanti/README.md

 Welcome, glad to see you came across my Github Profile.

 I'm a Computer Engineer by the Technical University of Munich, where I am also currently pursuing my ECE Masters degree.

-Please, feel free to browse through my projects or reach out/learn more about me through the information below.
+Please, feel free to browse through my projects or reach out to me directly.

 #### Contact
 + Website: [www.duclos.dev](www.duclos.dev)